Anders Behring Breivik: Early life and reports of abuse

-During her pregnancy, Anders Breivik's mother developed a disdain for her son.
+Breivik's mother had fled her abusive home at age 17 and soon after that became a teenage mother.
+In her thirties, she became pregnant with Anders and married his father, Jens Breivik.
+During her pregnancy, she moved to London, where Jens worked.
+Even before his birth, Breivik's mother developed a disdain for her son.
 She claimed that he was a "nasty child" and that he was "kicking her on purpose".
-She had wanted to abort him but by the time she returned to Norway from the UK, she had passed the three-month threshold for an abortion.
-Psychologists reports later stated that she thought that Breivik was a "fundamentally nasty and evil child and determined to destroy her."
-She stopped breastfeeding her son early on because he was "sucking the life out of her."
-He spent the first year of his life in London until his parents divorced when he was a year old.
+She had wanted an abortion, but by the time she went to a hospital, she had passed the three-month threshold.
+Psychologist reports later stated that she thought that Breivik was a "fundamentally nasty and evil child and determined to destroy her".
+She stopped breastfeeding her son early on because he was "sucking the life out of her".